 Whenever we felt the need to escape our home away from home in Split’s bustling Old Town within Diocletian’s Palace walls, we made a pilgrimage to Marjan.
 On a few occasions we did a bit of foraging for wild asparagus.
 Other times, we enjoyed a picnic among the agave plants.
-On most afternoons we’d see residents walking their beloved dogs or biking.
-Often, we’d also spot ferries bound for the islands of Hvar, Brač, Šolta, or Vis.
+Most afternoons, we’d see residents walking their beloved dogs or biking.
+We’d also spot ferries bound for the islands of Hvar, Brač, Šolta, and Vis.
 And sometimes we’d even glimpse a string of tiny sailboats being piloted by sailing students out on the twinkling Adriatic Sea.
 The latter two sightings tempted us to embark on an island escape ourselves.

 Where in the World?

 - The eastern edge of Marjan Forest Park (Marjan park šuma, in Croatian) is a 10-minute walk from Diocletian’s Palace.
 There’s a café just to the west of the popular observation deck, but Marjan’s extensive greenspace also offers many wonderful spots to enjoy a picnic you’ve packed yourself.
 It took us about 1.5 hours to walk to Marjan’s westernmost tip near the Institute of Oceanography and Fisheries (Institut za oceanografiju i ribarstvo).
 We walked at a very relaxed pace, stopping to take photos and admire the scenery.